gsajko/blog/content/projects/testing_data.md

 Done generating example Expectation Suite
 ```
-With this, we have generated automaticaly `expectations` for our dataset.
+With this, we have generated automatically `expectations` for our dataset.

-I come up with 6 of them, GE generated 16.
+I come up with **6** of them, GE generated **16**.

+I think this is the

 #### Documenting Dataset
-On top of profiling, GE also build documentation for us.
+On top of profiling, GE also builds documentation for us.

 ```